DriftwoodPalace/Dragon-Portfolio/portfolio-construction.md

 In the paper it is suggested to put everything in physical gold.
 But, for tax reasons and ease of rebalancing, 25% is going in an ETF.
 This gives me the following:

 * Physical gold - Your preferred site.
 I like bullionstar.com as it's founder is a Swedish veteran and I've had a great experience there.
-I've had a bad experience with goldmoney.com (and there fee structure sucks for smaller investors).
+I've had a bad experience with goldmoney.com (and their fee structure sucks for smaller investors).
 But no recommendations, DYOR.
 * Gold ETF -  "WisdomTree Physical Swiss Gold (GZUR)".
 Fee 0.15%.

 Finding a great gold ETF in Europe was harder then expected.
 But I've used the above fund for some time and hopefully they have all of the gold they say they have.